gilzoide/gdextension-lite/README.md

 # GDExtension Lite
 Automatically generated header-only GDExtension bindings for C/C++

+This is not meant to be a replacement for the [godot-cpp](https://github.com/godotengine/godot-cpp) project, but rather an alternative for those who want the full API matching `extension_api.json` in a C-compatible interface, for example for creating bindings for other programming languages.

 ## Features
 - Header-only, easily embeddable in any project
-- Automatically generated from `extension_api.json` file, so new Godot APIs are easily added
+- Automatically generated from `extension_api.json` file, so new Godot APIs are added in a matter of regenerating the bindings
 - Bindings for all Godot classes, variant types, methods, operators, utility functions, enums, GDExtension interface functions
-- Compatible with C99 and above, as well as C++
+- Supports Godot 4.1+
 - Fast compilation times (much faster than godot-cpp project)